Continue reading on DataGuidance with:

 Data directly collected from the data subject

-The controller is obliged to provide the data subject with the following information (Article 12(1) of the Law on Personal):
+The controller is obliged to provide the data subject with the following information (Article 12(1) of the Law):

 Data indirectly collected from the data subject

-Article 12(2) of the Law on Personal Data establishes that where the personal data is not collected directly from the data subject, the controller or the processor must provide, at the time of data collection, or if a disclosure to the third parties is envisaged, no later than the time when the data is first disclosed, the data subject with information on the categories of personal data which are intended to be collected or disclosed.
-The controller or the processor must also provide the following information:
+Where the personal data is not collected directly from the data subject, the controller or the processor must provide, at the time of data collection, or if a disclosure to the third parties is envisaged, no later than the time when the data is first disclosed, with information on the categories of personal data which are intended to be collected or disclosed.
+The controller or the processor must also provide the following information (Article 12(2) of the Law):

-This is not applicable where (Article 12(3) of the Law on Personal Data):
+This is not applicable where (Article 12(3) of the Law):

-- provision of such information proves to be impossible or involves disproportionate effort towards the legitimate interest that might be violated; and
+• provision of such information proves to be impossible or involves disproportionate effort toward the legitimate interest that might be violated; and

 8.2.
 Right to access

-Article 13(1) of the Law on Personal Data states that data subjects have the right to obtain from the controller, upon request, without delay and free of charge, the following:
+Data subjects have the right to obtain from the controller, upon request, without delay and free of charge, the following (Article 13(1) of the Law):

-- communication to him/her, in an intelligible form and in a way that does not require additional equipment, of the data undergoing processing, and of any available information as to their source;
+• communication to them, in an intelligible form and in a way that does not require additional equipment, of the data undergoing processing, and of any available information as to their source;

-- information on the exercise of the right of intervention upon the personal data.
+• information on the exercise of the right of intervention upon personal data.

 8.3.
 Right to rectification

-Article 14(a) of the Law on Personal Data states that data subjects have the right to obtain from the controller or their representative, on request and free of charge, the rectification of personal data, the processing of which does not comply with the Law on Personal Data, particularly where such data is incomplete or inaccurate in nature.
+Data subjects have the right to obtain from the controller or their representative, on request and free of charge, the rectification of personal data, the processing of which does not comply with the Law, particularly where such data is incomplete or inaccurate in nature (Article 14(a) of the Law).

-Article 14(b) of the Law on Personal Data further stipulates that the data subject may also request such rectification to be notified to any third parties to whom their personal data has disclosed, except where such notification provides to me impossible or involves a disproportionate effort towards the legitimate interest that might be violated.
+Further, the data subject may also request such rectification to be notified to any third parties to whom their personal data has been disclosed, except where such notification seems to be impossible or involves a disproportionate effort towards the legitimate interest that might be violated (Article 14(b) of the Law).

 8.4.
 Right to erasure

-Article 14(a) of the Law on Personal Data states that data subjects have the right to obtain from the controller or their representative, on request and free of charge, the erasure of personal data, the processing of which does not comply with the Law on Personal Data, particularly where such data is incomplete or inaccurate in nature.
+Data subjects have the right to obtain from the controller or their representative, on request and free of charge, the erasure of personal data, the processing of which does not comply with the Law, particularly where such data is incomplete or inaccurate in nature (Article 14(a) of the Law).

-Article 14(b) of the Law on Personal Data further stipulates that the data subject may also request such erasure to be notified to any third parties to whom their personal data has disclosed, except where such notification provides to me impossible or involves a disproportionate effort towards the legitimate interest that might be violated.
+Further, the data subject may also request such erasure to be notified to any third parties to whom their personal data has been disclosed, except where such notification seems to be impossible or involves a disproportionate effort towards the legitimate interest that might be violated (Article 14(b) of the Law).

 8.5.
 Right to object/opt-out

-- data subjects have the right to object, at any time and free of charge, on compelling legitimate grounds relating to them particular situation to the processing of personal data relating to them, save where otherwise provided by law; and
+• data subjects have the right to object, at any time and free of charge, on compelling legitimate grounds relating to the particular situation to the processing of personal data relating to them, save where otherwise provided by law; and

-Article 16(2) of the Law on Personal Data further stipulates that data subjects also have the right to right to object, at any time and free of charge, without any justification to the processing of personal data relating to them for the purpose of direct marketing.
-In this regard, the controller or processor is also obliged to inform the data subject about their right to object to such operation before their personal data are to be disclosed to third parties.
+Further, data subjects also have the right to right to object, at any time and free of charge, without any justification for the processing of personal data relating to them for the purpose of direct marketing.
+In this regard, the controller or processor is also obliged to inform the data subject about their right to object to such operation before their personal data is to be disclosed to third parties (Article 16(2) of the Law).

 8.6.
 Right to data portability